snare/voltron/README.md

         > cdb -c '.load C:\path\to\pykd.pyd ; !py --global C:\path\to\voltron\entry.py' target_binary

-3. In another terminal (I use iTerm panes) start one of the UI views
+3. In another terminal (I use iTerm panes) start one of the UI views.
+On LLDB and WinDbg the views will update immediately.
+On GDB and VDB they will not update until the inferior stops (at a breakpoint, after a step, etc):

         $ voltron view register
         $ voltron view stack
         $ voltron view disassembly
         $ voltron view backtrace

 4. Set a breakpoint and run your inferior.
-Once the inferior has started and the debugger has stopped (either because you interrupted it or because it hit a breakpoint) the views will update.

         (*db) b main
         (*db) run